tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/vim/vim.md

 Search is a form of Command Line mode.
 Depending on how we entered Command Line mode, we can browse our Ex Command or search history with the `<Down>` and `<Up>` keys.

-- You can scan for next character with `f{char}` or `t{char}` (both are considered motions).
+- You can scan for _character_ within the _current line_ with `f{char}` or `t{char}` (both are considered motions).
-- `f` takes you to the first letter of the match and `t` takes you till (right before) the first letter of the match.
+- `f` position the cursor on top of the specified character whereas `t` takes you _till_ (right before) the first letter of the match.
 So:
-  - If you want to search for "h" and land on "h", use `fh`.
+  * If you want to search for "h" and land on "h", use `fh`.
-  - If you want to search for first "h" and land right before the match, use `th`.
+  * If you want to search for first "h" and land right before the match, use `th`.
+- The search start with the cursor position and continuing to the end of the **current line**.

-- If you want to go to the **next occurrence** of the last `f` search, use `;`.
+- If you want to go to the next occurrence of the last `f` search, use `;`.
-- To go to the **previous occurrence** of the last current line match, use `,`.
+- To go to the previous occurrence of the last current line match, use `,`.
-- A good tip to go anywhere in a line is to look for least-common-letters like "j", "x", "z" near your target.
+- A good tip to go anywhere in a line is to look for least-common-letters like `j, x, z`, capital letters, punctuation near your target.

 - `F` and `T` are the backward counterparts of `f` and `t`.
 - To search backwards for "h", run `Fh`.
 To keep searching for "h" in the same direction, use `;`.
 Note that `;` after a `Fh` searches backward and `,` after `Fh` searches forward.

+`dt.` deletes all of the text until the end of the sentence, but not including the period symbol itself.

 - Scan document for next/previous match: `/pattern<CR>` or `?pattern<CR>`
 - Use `n` and `N` to repeat and reverse (jump to next and previous instance).

+- `; ,` khác `n N` ở chỗ
+  * `; ,` jump đến hết current line là stop.
+  * `n N` jump entire file & loop lại từ đầu nếu đã nhảy đến cuối file.

+- The search command `/{text}` can be used while in visual mode & operator-pending mode.
+- `d/ge<CR>` => The search command is an exclusive motion.
+That means that even though our cursor ends up on the “g” at the start of the word “gets,” that character is excluded from the delete operation

 Khi đọc `help` của vim: To go back to where you came from press  `CTRL-o`  (Keep Ctrl down while pressing the letter o).
 Repeat to go back further.  `CTRL-I` goes forward.
 Cái này giống `n` và `N` ở trên.